January 29, 2017 Interviews

 Tell me a secret about yourself.

 Hmmm, a secret.
-I try not to keep too many, they can be really toxic, but I do have a random lesser known fact about myself.
+I try not to keep too many.
+They can be really toxic.
+I do have a random lesser known fact about myself.
 I used to suck my thumb until I was about ten years old.
 Super gross habit, so glad my teachers sprayed perfume on my thumbs until I stopped.